MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOSiteUserInvitations.md

 ## SYNOPSIS

-Searchs against all stored sharing links and retrieves the email invites.
+Searches against all stored sharing links and retrieves the email invites.

 ## SYNTAX